welch16/ChIPexo/notes/Serandour-Brown-Cohen-Carroll-2013.md

-## Development of an Ilumina-based ChI-exonuclease method provides insight into FoxA1-DNA binding properties
+## Development of an Ilumina-based ChIP-exonuclease method provides insight into FoxA1-DNA binding properties

 The main resul is that ChIP-Exo outperforms ChIP-Seq in all the measures they choose.